 The Chinese calendar follows the lunar schedule which means the new year doesn’t fall on January 1.
-Chinese New Year 2016 begins on February 8.
-The Chinese calendar is like the western zodiac in that it has 12 parts.
+Chinese New Year 2017 begins on January 28.
+The Chinese calendar is like the western zodiac in that it has 12 sections.
 It also adds an animal to each year, on a 12-year rotation.
-2016 is the Year of the Monkey.
-Here’s all you need to know about lunar new year 2016.
+2017 is the Year of the Rooster.
+Here’s all you need to know about the lunar new year 2016.

-Chinese New Year 2016 – Year of the Monkey
+Chinese New Year 2017 – Year of the Rooster

-2016 is the year of the monkey, and Spring Festival marks the beginning on February 8, 2016.
+2017 is the year of the rooster, and Spring Festival marks the beginning on January 28, 2017.

 Learn more about Chinese New Year

 - Chinese New Year Animals: A Complete Guide

 - Chinese New Year Traditions and Origin Story